Ustekinumab

-Ustekinumab is approved to treat Crohn's disease in the United States, Israel, Australia, and the European Union (EU), and ulcerative colitis in the US, and in the EU to patients who have not responded to more traditional treatments.
+Ustekinumab is approved to treat Crohn's disease in the United States, Israel, Australia, and the European Union; and ulcerative colitis in the United States, and in the European Union to people who have not responded to more traditional treatments.
 It was found not effective for multiple sclerosis.

-It is administered either by intravenous infusion or subcutaneous injection.
-The antibody targets a subunit of human interleukin 12 and interleukin 23, which are naturally occurring proteins that regulate the immune system and immune-mediated inflammatory disorders.
+It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Ustekinumab is used to treat psoriasis.
 This includes psoriatic arthritis when it affects the skin.
 It is indicated for the treatment of adult and adolescent patients (12 years and older) with moderate to severe plaque psoriasis (Ps) who are candidates for phototherapy or systemic therapy, and adults with active psoriatic arthritis (PsA) alone or in combination with methotrexate.
 It is also used to treat moderately to severely active Crohn's disease and moderately to severely active ulcerative colitis.

-In the European Union, ustekinumab is approved to treat moderate to severe plaque psoriasis in adults and children above the age of six years whose condition has not improved with, or who cannot use, other systemic (whole-body) psoriasis treatments, such as ciclosporin, methotrexate or PUVA (psoralen ultraviolet A); active psoriatic arthritis in adults; moderately to severely active Crohn's disease in adults; and moderately to severely active ulcerative colitis in adults.
+In the European Union, ustekinumab is authorized for the treatment of moderate to severe plaque psoriasis in people above the age of six years whose condition has not improved with, or who cannot use, other systemic (whole-body) psoriasis treatments, such as ciclosporin, methotrexate or PUVA (psoralen ultraviolet A); active psoriatic arthritis in adults; moderately to severely active Crohn's disease in adults; and moderately to severely active ulcerative colitis in adults.

 Adverse effects

-According to information provided by Centocor, maker of one medication based on ustekinumab, their version of ustekinumab is associated with several types of serious adverse effects.
-These include an increased risk of infection, such as by tuberculosis and an increased risk of certain types of cancer.
-As with some other immunosuppressant drugs like ciclosporin, the brain swelling of posterior reversible encephalopathy syndrome is a risk.
-The pharmaceutical company also reports serious allergic reaction as a possible side effect.
-More common side effects are upper respiratory infection, headache, and tiredness.
+The most common side effects include upper respiratory tract infection, headache, fatigue, nausea, vomiting, nasopharyngitis, injection site erythema, vulvovaginal candidiasis/mycotic infection, bronchitis, pruritus, urinary tract infection, sinusitis, abdominal pain, fever, and diarrhea.
 Clinical trials have shown that subcutaneous ustekinumab was generally well tolerated.
 Most treatment-emergent adverse events were of mild severity.